dividuum/info-beamer/doc/manual.md

 Returns the size of the image.

+#### image:dispose()

+Only available for the PI version.
+Removes all resources allocated for this image.
+Using the image after calling dispose will return an error.
+This is mainly useful in combination with the `slow_gc` flag.

 ### video = resource.load\_video(filename, play_audio)

 Loads any supported video file and returns a `video` object.
 Is is